Jarzembak/js-practice-part-2/README.md

 # js-practice-part-2

+- Jacket assignment is in a script tag in jacket.html
-- All js is in a script tag in index.html
+- Calculator assignment is in a script tag in calculator.html